 Smith, J. W., C. W. Benkman, and K. Coffey.
 1999.
 The use and mis-use of public information by foraging red crossbills.
 Behavioral Ecology 10:54-62.

 The South Hills crossbill has declined by over 80 percent between 2003 and 2012.
 This decline is most likely the result of increasing numbers of hot summer days (>32 C), which are causing serotinous lodgepole pine cones to open and prematurely shed their seeds.
 We continue to study the decline and its causes using mark-recapture methods.
-Below is the one paper we have published on this; more recent analyses (through 2012) support the conclusions in this paper.
+Below is the one paper we have published on this; more recent analyses (through 2014) support the conclusions in this paper and to our relief the population is rebounding due to almost no hot summer days in the last six years.

 Santisteban, L., C. W. Benkman, T. Fetz, and J. W. Smith.
 2012.
 Survival and population size of a resident bird species are declining as temperature increases.
 Journal of Animal Ecology 81:352–363.

 Previous research on serotiny, a key life history trait for woody plants occurring in fire-prone habitats, has focused on fire where increasing fire frequency favors higher frequencies of serotiny.
 In contrast, we find that the dominant seed predator, the red squirrel, which harvests proportionately more serotinous than nonserotinous lodgepole pine cones, strongly selects against serotiny and can overwhelm selection from fire.
 Thus, the frequency of serotiny in lodgepole pine varies across the landscape depending on both fire frequency and the density of red squirrels.
 This is of considerable interest as the frequency of serotiny influences the number of seeds in the canopy seed bank and the number of seedlings following a fire with community and ecosystem effects.
-We have other papers in preparation, and outstanding questions remain to be addressed.
+See A Small Mammal With Outsized Impact, a post of our blog on this topic.

 Talluto, M. V., and C. W. Benkman.
 2014.
 Conflicting selection from fire and seed predation drives fine-scaled phenotypic variation in a widespread North American conifer.
 Proceedings of the National Academy of Sciences USA 111:9543-9548.